makrai/notes/heim83-file-change.md

 * F + p = F'
 * I will characterize only how the satisfaction set is affected ie "Sat (F + p)"
 * by means of a recursive definition
- = * the file changes induced by atomic propositions and then characterize = * the file changes that molecular propositions bring about
+  * the file changes induced by atomic propositions and then characterize
+  * the file changes that molecular propositions bring about
 * The files can now be described as follows:
 ```
- = Dom(F 1) = Dom(F_2) = {1, 2}
+  Dom(F 1) = Dom(F_2) = {1, 2}
- = Sat(F 1) = {<a 1, a_2 >: a 1 is a woman, a_2 is a dog, and a_2 bit a 1}
+  Sat(F 1) = {<a 1, a_2 >: a 1 is a woman, a_2 is a dog, and a_2 bit a 1}
- = Sat(F_2) = {<a 1, a_2 >: a 1 is a woman, a_2 is a dog, a_2 bit a 1, and
+  Sat(F_2) = {<a 1, a_2 >: a 1 is a woman, a_2 is a dog, a_2 bit a 1, and
- =                                                                   a 1 hit a_2}
+                                                                    a 1 hit a_2}
 ```
-* the transition from Sat (F 1) to Sat (F_2) consists in = eliminating from Sat (F 1) all those pairs which
- = fail to satisfy the sentence being processed,
- = i.e. those pairs which fail to stand in the relation that the predicate of the = sentence denotes, in this case the relation of hitting = `Sat(F_2) = {<a 1, a_2 >: <a 1, a_2 > \in Sat(F 1)
- =                                               and <a 1, a_2 > \in Ext("hit")}
+* the transition from Sat (F 1) to Sat (F_2) consists in eliminating from Sat (F 1) all those pairs which fail to satisfy the sentence being processed, i.e. those pairs which fail to stand in the relation that the predicate of the sentence denotes, in this case the relation of hitting `Sat(F_2) = {<a 1, a_2 >: <a 1, a_2 > \in Sat(F 1) and <a 1, a_2 > \in Ext("hit")}`
- = * (I write "Ext" for "the extension of".)
+  * (I write "Ext" for "the extension of".)
- = The general rule (subject to later revision):
+  The general rule (subject to later revision):
- = (13) Let F be a file, and let p be an atomic proposition that consists of = an n-place predicate R and an n-tuple of variables whose indices are i_1,..i_n = `Sat(F + p) = {a N : a N \in Sat(F) and <a_{i_1}, ..., a_{i_n}> \in Ext(R)}` = Applied to the file F 1 and the logical form (12a), (13) gives us:
+  (13) Let F be a file, and let p be an atomic proposition that consists of an n-place predicate R and an n-tuple of variables whose indices are i_1,..i_n `Sat(F + p) = {a N : a N \in Sat(F) and <a_{i_1}, ..., a_{i_n}> \in Ext(R)}` Applied to the file F 1 and the logical form (12a), (13) gives us:
- = Sat(F 1 + (12a)) = Sat(F_2), as intended
+  Sat(F 1 + (12a)) = Sat(F_2), as intended
-* the choice of indices in the logical form that grammar provides for the = sentence "She hit it": there are infinitely many
+* the choice of indices in the logical form that grammar provides for the sentence "She hit it": there are infinitely many
- = * We also have to say something to explain that despite the infinity of =   logical forms, real-life utterances can be immediately understood unambigly = * To appreciate the problem, put yourself into the imaginary file clerk's shos
+  * We also have to say something to explain that despite the infinity of logical forms, real-life utterances can be immediately understood unambigly
+  * To appreciate the problem, put yourself into the imaginary file clerk's shos
 * How to excluded
- = (a) _She 1 hit it 1_ is easy to exclude: there is
+  (a) _She 1 hit it 1_ is easy to exclude: there is
- = * a well-known constraint, called "Disjoint Reference" =   * a wellformedness condition on some level of representation in the grammar = (b) She 3 hit it 7 :
+  * a well-known constraint, called "Disjoint Reference"
+    * a wellformedness condition on some level of representation in the grammar (b) She 3 hit it 7 :
- =   * the file clerk must take into account what his current file looks like =   * a principle that constrains the choice of logical form relative to a file.
+    * the file clerk must take into account what his current file looks like
+    * a principle that constrains the choice of logical form relative to a file.
- =   * The principle, which I call the "Novelty/Familiarity Condition", is this:
+    * The principle, which I call the "Novelty/Familiarity Condition", is this:
- =     (15) Let F be a file, p an atomic proposition.
-Then =     p is appropriate with respect to F only if,
- =     for every noun phrase NP_i with index i that p contains:
- =     if NP i is definite, then i \in Dom(F), and
- =     if NP i is indefinite, then i \notin Dom(F)
+      (15) Let F be a file, p an atomic proposition.
+Then p is appropriate with respect to F only if, for every noun phrase NP_i with index i that p contains: if NP i is definite, then i \in Dom(F), and if NP i is indefinite, then i \notin Dom(F)
- =   * (14b) contains two definite NPs, "she 3 " and "it 7 ", whose indices fail
+    * (14b) contains two definite NPs, "she 3 " and "it 7 ", whose indices fail
- =   * we must generally assume that NPs in logical form are marked for defness
+    * we must generally assume that NPs in logical form are marked for defness
-* other conditions on when a logical form is appropriate w.r.t. a file = * Much of what has been discussed under the name of "presupposition"
+* other conditions on when a logical form is appropriate w.r.t. a file
+  * Much of what has been discussed under the name of "presupposition"
-* the Novelty/Familiarity Condition (15) will still let through some unwanted = eg (c) She 2 hit it 1 :
+* the Novelty/Familiarity Condition (15) will still let through some unwanted eg (c) She 2 hit it 1 :
- = * we need some account of gender, which I will not provide here = * different kinds of definites, e.g. personal pronouns differ from =   definite descriptions
+  * we need some account of gender, which I will not provide here
+  * different kinds of definites, e.g. personal pronouns differ from definite descriptions
- =   * Another problem whose solution I must leave for another occasion
+    * Another problem whose solution I must leave for another occasion
 * molecular
- = * an example with an indefinite, such as the sentence "A cat arrived" = * logical forms is (12b), from above, this time with the definiteness filled = * To determine the file change that (12b) induces, we will have to consider =   two questions:
+  * an example with an indefinite, such as the sentence "A cat arrived"
+  * logical forms is (12b), from above, this time with the definiteness filled
+  * To determine the file change that (12b) induces, we will have to consider two questions:
- =   1. since (12b) is a molecular proposition, we have to ask ourselves =     how its overall effect on the file may be calculated on the basis of the =     file changes that each of its two parts would induce =   2. which rules of file change pertain to each of those parts?
+    1. since (12b) is a molecular proposition, we have to ask ourselves how its overall effect on the file may be calculated on the basis of the file changes that each of its two parts would induce
+    2. which rules of file change pertain to each of those parts?
-1. We compute the file change of (12b) as a whole by subjecting the file = first to the change that the left constituent dictates, and = subsequently to the file change that the right constituent dictates = * successive left-to-right mode of file change is this:
+1. We compute the file change of (12b) as a whole by subjecting the file first to the change that the left constituent dictates, and subsequently to the file change that the right constituent dictates
+  * successive left-to-right mode of file change is this:
-(18) Let F be a file, and let p be an atomic proposition that consists of = an n-place predicate R and an n-tuple of variables whose indices are = i1..i_n respectively.
+(18) Let F be a file, and let p be an atomic proposition that consists of an n-place predicate R and an n-tuple of variables whose indices are i1..i_n respectively.
 Then:
-`Sat(F + p) = {a N \cup b M \in A N \cup M : a N \in Sat(F), =                 M = {i 1, ..., i n}, and <b i 1, ..., b i n > \in Ext(R)}`
+`Sat(F + p) = {a N \cup b M \in A N \cup M : a N \in Sat(F),
+                  M = {i 1, ..., i n}, and <b i 1, ..., b i n > \in Ext(R)}`
- = * \cup in unification of sequences
+  * \cup in unification of sequences
- =   * the union of two sequences is itself a sequence just in case they coincide =     on their common domain
+    * the union of two sequences is itself a sequence just in case they coincide on their common domain
- = * allows for cases where F + p has a larger domain than F = * informally, (18) says that every sequence in Sat(F + p) has to include as =   sub-sequences a sequence `a_N` satisfying F and a sequence b M satisfying the =   proposition pl
+  * allows for cases where F + p has a larger domain than F
+  * informally, (18) says that every sequence in Sat(F + p) has to include as sub-sequences a sequence `a_N` satisfying F and a sequence b M satisfying the proposition pl
- =   * Whenever you can find an a N satisfying F and a b M satisfying p, where =     a N and b M agree on the intersection of their domains, link them together =     and the result, a N \cup b M, will be a member of Sat(F + p) = * That a N and b M have to agree on the common part of their domains is =   expressed in (18) by requiring "a N \cup b M \in A N \cup M" = * A^{N\cupM} denotes the set of functions from N \cup M into A, and
+    * Whenever you can find an a N satisfying F and a b M satisfying p, where a N and b M agree on the intersection of their domains, link them together and the result, a N \cup b M, will be a member of Sat(F + p)
+  * That a N and b M have to agree on the common part of their domains is expressed in (18) by requiring "a N \cup b M \in A N \cup M"
+  * A^{N\cupM} denotes the set of functions from N \cup M into A, and
-* Returning to our example, assume for concreteness that we start out with the (21) p is
- = true w.r.t.
-F if F + p is true,
- = false w.r.t.
-F if F + p is false, and
+* Returning to our example, assume for concreteness that we start out with the (21) p is true w.r.t.
+F if F + p is true, false w.r.t.
+F if F + p is false, and truth-value-less w.r.t.
- = truth-value-less w.r.t.
 F if F + p is undefined
- = * makes reference to the notion of truth that I defined for files in (11) = * equates the truth conditions of what is being said with those of the =   resulting file
+  * makes reference to the notion of truth that I defined for files in (11)
+  * equates the truth conditions of what is being said with those of the resulting file
- = * limited to cases where we can assume the truth of the file we start out
+  * limited to cases where we can assume the truth of the file we start out

 # 7 The Non-quantificational Analysis of Indefinites 14

 * I am only half way through with my recursive set of rules for assigning fil ch
-* take a break and have a critical look at the present analysis of indef NPs = * compares with the widely accepted Russellian analysis = * "quantificational analysis of indefinites", as I will call it = * Russell (1919); the indefinite article is treated as an existential quantif =   and sentences of the form (22) are assigned logical analyses of roughly the =   form (23)
+* take a break and have a critical look at the present analysis of indef NPs
+  * compares with the widely accepted Russellian analysis
+  * "quantificational analysis of indefinites", as I will call it
+  * Russell (1919); the indefinite article is treated as an existential quantif and sentences of the form (22) are assigned logical analyses of roughly the form (23)
- = "A cat arrived", for instance, would be logically analyzed as:
+  "A cat arrived", for instance, would be logically analyzed as:
- = "\exists x (cat(x) & x arrived)"
+  "\exists x (cat(x) & x arrived)"
- = * accepted by the vast majority of philosophers and linguists
+  * accepted by the vast majority of philosophers and linguists
-* This paper contains what I will call a "non-quantific analysis of indefs" = * an indefinite is just a proposition with a variable free in it = * eg "a cat" corresponds to something like "cat(x)" = * the logical analysis of that sentence is again a proposition with a free var =   Y(x) & (X x Z)
+* This paper contains what I will call a "non-quantific analysis of indefs"
+  * an indefinite is just a proposition with a variable free in it
+  * eg "a cat" corresponds to something like "cat(x)"
+  * the logical analysis of that sentence is again a proposition with a free var Y(x) & (X x Z)
 * This section is intended to bring to bear some linguistic evidence
 * But first let me clarify to what extent the two analyses agree in their predic
-* my theory predicts existential truth-conditions for such sentences = * By the truth criterion (21) for logical forms, we know that (12b) is true =   * Dom(F) must not contain 1, for F  (12b) to be defined =   * Sat(F (12b)) must be non-empty
+* my theory predicts existential truth-conditions for such sentences
+  * By the truth criterion (21) for logical forms, we know that (12b) is true
+    * Dom(F) must not contain 1, for F  (12b) to be defined
+    * Sat(F (12b)) must be non-empty
- =   Rules (16) and (18) determine that Sat(F + (12b)) = {a N \cup b {1} \in
+    Rules (16) and (18) determine that Sat(F + (12b)) = {a N \cup b {1} \in
- =   A^N\cup{1} : a N \in Sat(F), b 1 is a cat, and b 1 arrived}
+    A^N\cup{1} : a N \in Sat(F), b 1 is a cat, and b 1 arrived}
- = * just in case there is at least one cat that arrived = * the proof did not depend on any particular properties of F other than that =   it be true and that (12b) be appropriate w.r.t. it = * because the truth of a file has existential quantification built into it:
+  * just in case there is at least one cat that arrived
+  * the proof did not depend on any particular properties of F other than that it be true and that (12b) be appropriate w.r.t. it
+  * because the truth of a file has existential quantification built into it:
- =   * defined as there being at least one satisfying sequence = * So my disagreement with the quantificational analysis of indefinites is =   * not a disagreement about whether or not we understand statements with =     indefinites in them as existentially quantified =   * what is to be held responsible for the existential force = * find any empirical evidence that will discriminate between these two views, =   * We will have to resort to relatively indirect evidence like the following
+    * defined as there being at least one satisfying sequence
+  * So my disagreement with the quantificational analysis of indefinites is
+    * not a disagreement about whether or not we understand statements with indefinites in them as existentially quantified
+    * what is to be held responsible for the existential force
+  * find any empirical evidence that will discriminate between these two views,
+    * We will have to resort to relatively indirect evidence like the following
-* certain undebatable cases of quantifying NPs are subject to tighter = restrictions on anaphora than certain other NPs (25) Every soldier is armed.
+* certain undebatable cases of quantifying NPs are subject to tighter restrictions on anaphora than certain other NPs
+(25) Every soldier is armed.
 He will shoot
 (26) He is armed.
 He will shoot
 * 26: The two "he"'s can be anaphorically related in (26), but
-* 25: no anaphoric relation is possible between "every soldier" and "he" in = * Why should this be so? ± An explanation suggests itself if we = * assume that "every" is a quantifier, pronouns are variables, and =   (25) and (26) have logical analyses of essentially these forms:
+* 25: no anaphoric relation is possible between "every soldier" and "he" in
+  * Why should this be so? ± An explanation suggests itself if we
+  * assume that "every" is a quantifier, pronouns are variables, and (25) and (26) have logical analyses of essentially these forms:
 (25') \forall x i (soldier (x i) ~> armed (x i)) & (x j will shoot) (26') armed (x i) & (x j will shoot)
 * Is i = j or i != j?